NetFabric/NetFabric.Hyperlinq/README.md

 ### Option

 In `System.Linq`, the aggregation operations like `First()`, `Single()` and `ElementAt()`, throw an exception when the source has no items.
 Often, empty collections are a valid scenario and exception handling is very slow. `System.Linq` has alternative methods like `FirstOrDefault()`, `SingleOrDefault()` and `ElementAtOrDefault()`, that return the `default` value instead of throwing.
-This is still an issue when the items are value-typed, where there's no way to distinguish between an empty collection and a valid item.
+This is still an issue when the items are of a value-type, where there's no way to distinguish between an empty collection and a valid item.

 In `NetFabric.Hyperlinq`, aggregation operations return an `Option<>` type.
 This is similar in behavior to the [`Nullable<>`](https://docs.microsoft.com/en-us/dotnet/api/system.nullable-1) but it can contain reference types.